 While an estimate of ozone impact distance based on any single method is rather uncertain, the coinciding range of the various methods increases confidence in the accuracy of these estimated ozone transport distances.

 The perceived distance of ozone impact can vary considerably depending on the measures used to describe the ozone impact.
 In general, the spatial scale of perceived ozone transport decreases rapidly with an increasing concentration threshold (or increasing percentiles of the ozone distribution).
-For example, the average daily maximum ozone has a scale of impact of hundreds of miles, while ozone exceedances of 1-hour, 120 ppb thresholds may extend only to tens of miles.
+For example, the average daily maximum ozone has a transport scale of hundreds of miles, while ozone exceedances of 1-hour, 120 ppb thresholds may extend only to tens of miles.
 This finding underscores the notion that an 8-hour, 80 ppb ozone standard will implicate larger areas and longer transport scales, than the 120 ppb 1-hour standard.